puppetlabs/puppet-docs/source/puppet/4.2/reference/quick_start_user_group.markdown

 > **Prerequisites**: This guide assumes you've already [installed Puppet](https://docs.puppetlabs.com/puppetserver/2.1/install_from_packages.html), and have installed at least one [*nix agent node](https://docs.puppetlabs.com/puppet/4.2/reference/install_linux.html).

-> Before starting this walk-through, complete the [Hello World](./quick_start_helloworld) exercise in the [introductory quick start guide](./quick_start.html).
-You should still be logged in as root or administrator on your nodes.

 > For this  walk-through, log in as root or administrator on your nodes.

 ## Create a User and Group